pospi/talk-solidity-blockchain-intro/solidity-notes.md

 - .suggestion[Suggestions] - my own opinionated suggestions, based on my current research and 12 years as a software engineer.
   <sub>(whatever you think that's worth :p)</sub>

-I found good tutorial material for Solidity was rather scarce, so I may as well keep these notes up to date somewhere.
+I found good tutorial material for Solidity was rather scarce, so I may as well keep these notes up to date somewhere (at least for Solidity 1.0).

 - .update[Updates] - anything new added after presenting this for the reals.
 Feel free to submit pull requests at
   https://github.com/pospi/talk-solidity-blockchain-intro.